Learn more about bullying in school and how this problem can affect the lives of children and adolescents.

-The systematic violence or intimidation of an individual or group against another individual (s) or group (s), without clear reason, in a physical and/or psychological, intentional and continuous manner constitutes a case of bullying.
+The systematic violence or intimidation of an individual or group against another individual (s) or group (s), without a clear reason, in a physical and/or psychological, intentional, and continuous manner constitutes a case of bullying.

 For anyone we ask, from the youngest to the oldest, we will have reports about violence and bullying in school, experienced by those same people or colleagues.

 Although it may occur – it’s true! – In the workplace or between neighbors, for example, the school is the most susceptible place to practice bullying.
 Children and young people, because they are in the formation phase, also experience the need for self-affirmation and, at times, are not accustomed to living with differences.
 It may be the source of these unacceptable practices of discrimination and superiority.

 In the school environment, it is important to be aware of the ways abusers use to intimidate victims.
 They are the most diverse, such as:

 - give shoves and kicks

 - create humiliating rumors

 - create vexatious situations

 - capture and disseminate images (including the internet, which constitutes a case of cyberbullying )